pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit Bunny-with-costumes >}}

+When green flag is clicked, we:

+* select the starting costume (in fact Pytch will start a Sprite off wearing its first costume, but it's a good idea to be explicit about this, in case you change the order of the `Costumes` list);

-When green flag is clicked, we select the starting costume, and make sure that the Bunny actor is in the right place and visible:
+* move the Bunny actor to the right place:

 {{< commit Bunny-green-flag-go-to-start >}}

-If you build the project, you'll see that the Bunny appears in the middle of the stage, and only goes to the correct place when you click the green flag.
-This is a bit messy, so we'll change this to tell Pytch to start off *not* showing the Bunny:

-{{< commit start-Bunny-not-shown >}}
+Run the project by clicking the green flag to check this works.

 ### Moving our hero